It communicates with the nasopharynx through the pharyngeal isthmus, extending posteriorly from the posterior border of the soft palate.

 Branchial muscles of the soft palate and oropharynx

-The branchial muscles of the soft palate also receive somatic supply of branchial fluid from the vagus nerve, except for the tensor veli palatini, which is supplied by a branch of the maxillary division of the trigeminal nerve.
+The branchial muscles of the soft palate also receive a somatic supply of branchial fluid from the vagus nerve, except for the tensor veli palatini, which is supplied by a branch of the maxillary division of the trigeminal nerve.

-Visceral sensory supply to the oropharynx (posterior and lateral walls, base of tongue) is also a function of the vagus nerve, except for the posterior third of the tongue which receives visceral supply from the glossopharyngeal nerve (IX).
+Visceral sensory supply to the oropharynx (posterior and lateral walls, base of tongue) is also a function of the vagus nerve, except for the posterior third of the language, which receives visceral supply from the glossopharyngeal nerve (IX).

-Routes of spread of cancer
+Routes of the spread of cancer

 Oropharyngeal tumors can have extensive local invasion into surrounding structures.
 This can include the laryngopharynx, oral cavity, or nasopharynx.
 Alternatively, lateral extension deep into the tissue of the tonsillar fossa can cause compression of the glossopharyngeal (IX) nerve.